bharath12b5/mvn-linux/Building-Docker-Distribution.md

             make PREFIX=/go test

 ## Step 7 : Start the registry
 Use the below command to start docker registry.
+The yml filename might be different depends on which version of distribution.

         /go/bin/registry cmd/registry/config.yml